6 Things to Consider When Buying a Fish Finder

 What are my goals with this fish finder?

 Aside from finding fish, what other things are important for you to track?
-Some fish finders (which are also sometimes called depth finders) measure stats like how fast you’re traveling in a boat, the water temperature, and of course sonar readings of varying clarity to help you make out structures and fish to better help you catch fish and identify where they may be nesting, spawning, or just hanging out.
+Some fish finders (which are also sometimes called depth finders) measure stats like how fast you’re traveling in a boat.
+Most importantly, the water temperature and sonar readings to vary the clarity to help you make out structures and fish.
+This is to better help you catch fish and identify where they may be nesting, spawning, or just hanging out.

 What’s my budget for a fish finder?

 Figure out what fish finder fits your budget, and which features you can and cannot compromise on.
 If you fish for fun every once in a while, buying a lot of fancy gear may not be the best move until you become more of a veteran fisher.
 Or, you may want to start out with a more simple model.

 If you do a lot of boat fishing, you may want to consider getting GPS built-in.
 Yes, it definitely bumps up the price.
 But in the event that you get lost and your phone dies or doesn’t have service, it could be an important feature if you spend a lot of time out on the water in your boat alone.